Downtown YMCA: History

 The YMCA was first established in Columbus in 1855, reorganized in 1875, and moved locations numerous times.
-One of these locations was at 34 S. 3rd St., a Yost & Packard building, now the site of the Columbus Dispatch Building.
+Its first headquarters opened at 34 S. 3rd St. (on Capitol Square) in 1893, in a Yost & Packard building.
+The site now holds the Columbus Dispatch Building.
+Several branches to the Columbus YMCA opened over the next decades; during this time the organization realized it needed more space to accommodate its growing membership.

-The organization purchased the lot for the current YMCA in 1916, with delayed construction due to World War I. The building was constructed in 1923 and dedicated in 1924.
+The organization purchased the lot for the current YMCA in December 1916, with delayed construction due to World War I. The Front Street School, built in 1885, was demolished in 1918 to make way for the YMCA building.
+Ground was broken for the building on November 11, 1921, and its cornerstone was laid on January 5, 1923.
+The building was dedicated on January 13, 1924.
+It cost $850,000 to build, and at the time it was claimed to be the largest YMCA in the world.
 The building hosted the first evening high school which evolved to include post-secondary and professional programs to become Franklin University.

-In 1995, the building's title was transferred to the Columbus City Council to help a $19 million restoration of the building qualify for a 30-year exemption on real estate taxes.
-The project included adding 50 units and renovating the existing 350 apartments and mechanicals.
+The building was listed on the National Register of Historic Places in 1993.
+In 1995, the building's title was temporarily transferred to the Columbus City Council to help a $19 million restoration of the building qualify for a 30-year exemption on real estate taxes.
+The project, designed by architects Lusk & Harkins of Columbus, included renovating the existing 350 apartments, adding 50 additional units, installing air conditioning, expanding fitness facilities, and restoring the original lobbies.
 The renovations began in 1997.
+According to the architects, the project involved a complete historic restoration, and began a 30-year effort to restore YMCA buildings throughout Central Ohio.

-In 2019, after years of studying potential renovations, the 403-unit building is set to close in three to seven years, as the YMCA moves its residents to newer facilities.
+In 2019, after years of studying potential renovations, the 403-unit building was announced to close in three to seven years, as the YMCA moved its residents to newer facilities.
 The 235118 sqft building has a market value of $5.6 million, and would require $50–60 million in renovation, not affordable as it is close to the Columbus YMCA's entire annual budget.
-The organization plans to lease out a facility and redistribute residents to existing facilities, and to build a new full-service downtown facility for its 3,400 YMCA members in the next five to ten years.
-The YMCA is confident the building can be repurposed, having talked to 8-10 developers, with none who have toured having proposed demolishing it.
+The organization planned to lease out a facility and redistribute residents to existing facilities, and to build a new full-service downtown facility for its 3,400 YMCA members in the next five to ten years.
+The YMCA was confident the building can be repurposed, having talked to 8-10 developers, with none who have toured having proposed demolishing it.